 Of course the iconic ride in Moab is “The Whole Enchilada.”
 Don’t believe it if someone tells you this ride is not physically demanding.
 Even with a shuttle, this ride demands an incredible amount of fitness and attention.
 A rider must have solid mtb skills also; because if you get hurt, you are way far away—well, let’s just say you or your buddies better not get hurt bad out there.
 I almost went over the bars at a high speed simply because I was mentally exhausted on the chunky fire road.
 Exposure where you can die is frequent.
 Don’t be afraid of it; just respect it and ride in control, and don’t be a hero.
 Do what I did, and don’t attempt any lines if they end in death—even if you are pretty sure you can ride them.

 I've heard some say that it's not the whole enchilada unless you don't take the shuttle and instead pedal all the way from town as well.
-That is fair enough; but if that is the case, then it is also not the whole enchilada unless one rides "The Nook" without putting a foot down.
-Take a gander at "The Nook," and it will become evident that few riders on the planet could climb from town AND ride "The Nook" as well as all other technical features on this ride.
+That is fair enough; but if that is the case, then it is also not the whole enchilada unless one rides "The Notch" without putting a foot down.
+Take a gander at "The Notch," and it will become evident that few riders on the planet could climb from town AND ride "The Notch" as well as all other technical features on this ride.
 This trail humbles 99.9% of us.
-That's one of the reasons it is a classic!
+That's one of the reasons why it is a classic!

 Views at Upper and Lower Porcupine Singletrack are incredible.
 The chunky fire road that connects LPS to Porcupine Rim gets kind of boring after a while.
 Maybe I would have had more fun on that section if I weren’t riding by myself.

 There are other trail systems near Moab equally as beautiful that do not have as much exposure and don’t require as much fitness and tech skills.
 Since you are so close, you also have to hit the trails in Fruita and Grand Junction.
 My friends at Treeline Expeditions not only can guide you in Moab, but in Fruita as well.
-They are good at what they do.
+They are good at what they do; what makes them special is they focus on teenagers being able to see this beautiful part of the world.
+Ninja Mountain Bike Performance leads some fun tours in Moab also; their specialty is adults.

 I haven’t ridden in Sedona, Arizona; I’ve only visited the town and ridden a trail system in nearby Phoenix.
 That whole area of Arizona has more cacti than Moab.
 I’m not a fan of much cacti along the trail.
 Although it is pretty hair-raising to think about how much damage it could do if you over-cook a corner.
 I also like the town of Moab better because of all the outdoor toys-- 4x4s, motos, 4 wheelers--everywhere.
 But I would be lying if I said I didn’t want to ride Sedona.
-I hope to have a report on this location by early 2018.
+Ninja Mountain Bike Performance leads tours in Sedona.

 3. Old Growth Forest: